ship-of-neurons/ship-of-neurons.github.io/_pages/about.md

 ---

 ---

-I am a Master's student in Electronic and Information Engineering at [Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences](https://www.siat.ac.cn).
+I am a Master's student majoring in Electronic and Information Engineering at [Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences](https://www.siat.ac.cn).
 My research interest lies in the intersection of AI and physics.

 Contact Info: qianhuang10 [at] outlook.com